-When Halloween rolls around, our favorite motto regarding costumes is: Why buy when you can DIY?
-Most of us have empty boxes laying around, especially parents with kids still in diapers.
-With just a few simple supplies and minimal effort, we've got all the deets you need to transform your cardboard containers into amazing costumes for your kiddos.
+When Halloween rolls around, our favorite motto regarding costumes is: Why buy, when you can DIY?
+Most of us have empty boxes around, especially parents with kids still in diapers.
+With just a few simple supplies and minimal effort, we've got all the deets you need to recycle your cardboard containers and transform them into great costumes for your kiddos.

 eHow may earn compensation through affiliate links in this tutorial.

-Place the small box and cup on top of the diaper box, and hot glue them in place.
+Place the small box and cup on top of the diaper box and hot glue them in place.

 Spray paint the train with a black glossy spray paint.
 It'll take at least two or three coats to cover the print on the boxes.
 Be sure to paint in a well-ventilated area and put a tarp or newspaper down to protect your surface.